Hamna Aslam, Innopolis University - about women in IT, harassment and radical feminism

 “Women can occupy an equal place with men in business if the opportunities presented are also equal”

-- Currently we see successful women in IT- Dr. Quay Warrayard, Shrada Agarwal or Kristina Haverkamp from energy.
-Woman - a top manager is still surprising.
-For example, in the ASI, the general director is a woman, but at the same time, the supervisory board includes 17 men who, apparently, “follow” her.
+— Currently, we see successful women in IT- Dr. Quay Vaugh-Reynard, Shrada Agarwal or Christina Haverkamp from Energy.
+A female top manager still raises eyebrows.
+For example, at ASI the general director is a woman, but the supervisory board includes 17 men who apparently “watch” her.
 Why do you think this happens?

 - This is normal.
 The exclusively male members of the supervisory board have historical reasons.
 In recent decades, basically, only men have been appointed to such bodies and heads of large companies.
 Now that these people have a lot of experience and have been working in these areas for many years, it makes sense to appoint them to the supervisory board.
 This is just logical.
 But the very fact that a woman is the CEO of a large state agency is a huge step towards recognizing skills and abilities that ignore gender.